upbound/docs/content/spaces/backup-and-restore.md

 #### Shared backup

-You can define the `SharedBackupConfig` for multiple control planes in a configuration file like the example below:
+You can define a `SharedBackupConfig` for multiple control planes.
+The control planes will share a common storage source for the backups that get created.
+This is demonstrated in the example below:

 ```yaml
 apiVersion: spaces.upbound.io/v1alpha1